thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 }
 {% endhighlight %}

-The *startScrape* function sends a GET request for the catalogue search form.
-Once the response returns *submitLibForm* is called with *this.responseText* containing the response HTML.
+The *startScrape* function sends a GET request to retrieve the catalogue search form.
+Once the response returns, *submitLibForm* is called with *this.responseText* containing the response HTML.

 {% highlight javascript %}